-In fiscal 2011, we opened our first store locations in Canada and we plan to continue to open new stores in Canada.
-During fiscal 2012, we acquired Blue Tomato, which operates primarily in the European market, and we plan to open new stores in Europe in the future.
-We may continue to expand internationally, either organically, or through additional acquisitions.
+We plan to continue to open new stores in the Canadian, European, and Australian markets.
+We may continue to expand internationally in other markets, either organically, or through additional acquisitions.
 International markets may have different competitive conditions, consumer tastes and discretionary spending patterns than our existing U.S. market.
 As a result, operations in international markets may be less successful than our operations in the U.S. Additionally, consumers in international markets may not be familiar with us or the brands we sell, and we may need to build brand awareness in the markets.
-Furthermore, we have limited experience with the legal and regulatory environments and market practices outside of the U.S. and cannot guarantee that we will be able to penetrate or successfully operate in international markets.
+Furthermore, we have limited experience with the legal and regulatory environments and market practices in new international markets and cannot guarantee that we will be able to penetrate or successfully operate in these new international markets.
 We also expect to incur additional costs in complying with applicable foreign laws and regulations as they pertain to both our products and our operations.
+Accordingly, for the reasons noted above, our plans for international expansion include risks that could have a negative impact on our results of operations.